The Dominance and Monopolies Review: Bulgaria

 Before imposing a sanction, the CPC is required to issue an SO expressing its preliminary findings and to provide the undertaking with an opportunity to defend.
 Investigated undertakings are entitled to respond within a set period, set by the CPC, which cannot be less than 30 days, and can also opt for a hearing at an open session.
 An SO does not prejudice the proceedings and the CPC can decide that the company was not dominant or that abuse was not committed.
 Parties have access to the file during the whole period of response to the SO.
 During the same period, undertakings can offer commitments (except in the case of heavy infringements), and this proposal does not prejudice the right to object to the SO.

-Unlike other jurisdictions, in Bulgaria closing investigations with commitments is still more an exception than a rule.72
+Unlike other jurisdictions, in Bulgaria closing investigations with commitments is still more an exception than a rule.75

 Decisions in most cases are issued shortly after the hearing and can be appealed by the affected parties before the administrative courts in two instances.
-Following changes to the Administrative Procedural Code, effective since 1 January 2019, appeals against CPC decisions are reviewed by a court of first instance, which did not have previous experience of competition cases; the court of second instance is a three-member panel of the Supreme Administrative Court (formerly, the court of first instance).
-When a case returns to the CPC for a new investigation, the court provides mandatory interpretation of law, but may not instruct the CPC to find a dominant position or abuse of such.73
+Since 1 January 2019, appeals against CPC decisions are reviewed by the Administrative Court of Sofia District; the court of second instance is a three-member panel of the Supreme Administrative Court (formerly, the court of first instance).
+When a case returns to the CPC for a new investigation, the court provides mandatory interpretation of law, but may not instruct the CPC to find a dominant position or abuse of such.76

 Under Bulgarian law, any person affected by a competition infringement is entitled to full compensation encompassing the actual damages suffered and loss of profit plus statutory default interest calculated from the date the harm occurred.
-Bulgarian law does not allow claims for punitive damages, neither does it take possible fines imposed by competition authorities into account.
+Bulgarian law does not allow claims for punitive damages; nor does it take possible fines imposed by competition authorities into account.

-Special rules regarding access to evidence, pass-on defence and joint and several liability apply to claims based on abuse of dominance.
-Obstructing other parties' access to evidence may entail fines79 that are significantly higher than those applicable in the ordinary civil litigation.
+Special rules regarding access to evidence, pass-on defences and joint and several liability apply to claims based on abuse of dominance.
+Obstructing other parties' access to evidence may entail fines82 that are significantly higher than those applicable in ordinary civil litigation.

 Claims for compensation are reviewed by the civil courts, while CPC decisions are appealed before the administrative courts.
 This is another obstacle in stand-alone claims: civil judges have no experience in establishing competition law infringement.